Full-Text Index Population

 For more information, see example "E. Altering a full-text index to use automatic change tracking," later in this topic.

-If you specify CHANGE_TRACKING MANUAL, the Full-Text Engine uses automatic population on the full-text index.
+If you specify CHANGE_TRACKING MANUAL, the Full-Text Engine uses manual population on the full-text index.
 After the initial full population completes, changes are tracked as data is modified in the base table.
 However, they are not propagated to the full-text index until you execute an ALTER FULLTEXT INDEX … START UPDATE POPULATION statement.
 You can use SQL Server Agent to call this Transact-SQL statement periodically.

 To start tracking changes with manual population